Tunisian-GitHub-Community/Book-notes/docs/clean-architecture.md

 * The interface of the entity consists of the functions that implement the business rules that operate on that data.
 #### Use cases
 * Not all business rules are as pure as Entities.
 Some business rules make or save money for the business by defining and constraining the way that an automated system operates.
 These rules would not be used in a manual environment, because they make sense only as part of an automated system.
 * A use case is a description of the way that an automated system is used.
-It specifies the input to be provided by the usr, the output to be returned to the user, and the processing steps involved in producing that output.
+It specifies the input to be provided by the user, the output to be returned to the user, and the processing steps involved in producing that output.
 * Use cases contain the rules that specify how and when the business rules within the entities are invoked.
 Use cases control the dance of the entities.
 * A use case is an object.
 It has one or more functions that implement the application-specific business rules.
 * Entities have no knowledge of the use cases that control them.